Fundamental residual amplitude modulation in electro-optic modulators: Introduction

 Although $\mathrm{RAM}$ has been reduced to low levels (ranging from $10^{-5}$ to $10^{-6}$) it has not been possible to eliminate it from the setup.

 It is important to note that $\mathrm{RAM}$ is always present in all technological designs which include EOM.
-In fact, experimental studies of $\mathrm{RAM}$ have been reported in a number of technological applications (\cite{Wong1985}, \cite{Jaatinen2008, Li2012, Li2014, Zhang2014, Shen2015}).
+In fact, experimental studies of $\mathrm{RAM}$ have been reported in a number of technological applications (\cite{Wong1985}, \cite{Jaatinen2008, Li2012, Zhang2014, Li2014, Shen2015}).

-In this work we show that the same process that produces a phase modulation for the propagating electromagnetic wave in a time-dependent index of refraction medium will also give a modulating amplitude for the transmitted wave.
+In this work, we show that the same process that produces a phase modulation for the propagating electromagnetic wave in a time-dependent index of refraction medium will also give a modulating amplitude for the transmitted wave.

-The theoretical model proposed in this work comes directly from Maxwell's equations in a medium with time-dependent index of refraction.
+The theoretical model proposed in this work comes directly from Maxwell's equations in a medium with a time-dependent index of refraction.
 Thus, it is not any of the proposed sources of $\mathrm{RAM}$ listed above.
 Directly from the field equations, one shows that $\mathrm{RAM}$ is an inherent feature of the physics of the problem and it is thus unavoidable.
 The mathematical expression of the transmitted electric field obeys all the parametric dependence mentioned in \cite{Kokeyama2014} and should be regarded as a $\mathrm{RAM_{F}}$.
 It is worth mentioning that the present values of $\mathrm{RAM}$ for aLIGO are still two orders of magnitude above this predicted limit.
-Thus, there is still plenty of room for improvement until they reach the lower limit.
+Hence, there is still plenty of room for improvement until they reach the lower limit.

 In Section (\ref{sec:laserpropagation}) we provide a simple model to describe light propagation inside a crystal with an optical modulator.
 In Section (\ref{sec:Model_EOM}) we obtain the transmitted wave for our model EOM and we present the principal result of this work, the expression for $\mathrm{RAM_{F}}$ for our model of EOM.
 We compute the $\mathrm{RAM_{F}}$ associated with the aLIGO setup.
-In section (\ref{sec:micro_macro}) we analyze $\mathrm{RAM_{F}}$ from the conservation of energy point of view and we present the microscopic model for the genesis of the $\mathrm{RAM_{F}}$ effect.
-In section (\ref{sec:cancellation_RAM}) we analyze the detectability and suppression of $\mathrm{RAM_{F}}$ to different applications of EOMs.
+In section (\ref{sec:micro_macro}) we analyze $\mathrm{RAM_{F}}$ from the conservation of energy point of view.
+In section (\ref{sec:cancellation_RAM}) we analyze the suppression of $\mathrm{RAM_{F}}$ to different applications of EOMs.
 Finally, in section (\ref{sec:conclusions}) we summarize our results and analyze the physical validity of the approximations used to obtain this $\mathrm{RAM_{F}}$ for the aLIGO laser and other different applications of EOM lasers.